vlang/v/doc/docs.md

 **When to Use**

-- For really tiny envs that the size it's a first, but at runtime everything will run as if it had no compression.
+- For really tiny environments, where the size of the executable on the file system, or when deploying is important.
+The executable will be uncompressed at runtime, so it will take a bit more time to start.

 **When to Avoid**